 The Heart muscle - Tips to make it stronger:

-The human heart continuously pumps blood through our body to provide oxygen and nutrients to organs, tissue and cells, and to remove carbon dioxide and other wastes.
-On average, the heart beats 72 times per minute or 4,320 times per hour which is approximately 103,680 per day.
+The human heart continuously pumps the red stuff through our body to provide oxygen and nutrients to all organs, tissues and cells.
+It also removes carbon dioxide and other wastes.
+On average, the it beats 72 times per minute or 4,320 times per hour which is approximately 103,680 per day.
 This is a phenomenally hard working muscle, pumping approximately 7,200 litres of blood through our body each day.

 We have about 650 muscles in our body and these make up approximately half of our body weight.

 Cardiac muscle only exists in our hearts and works automatically and constantly.
-The heart gets its oxygen and nutrients from blood flowing through the coronary arteries located within the heart muscle itself.
+It gets its oxygen and nutrients from blood flowing through the coronary arteries located within the heart muscle itself.

-Just like other organs or muscles of the body, the heart muscle needs oxygen and nutrients to live and function properly.
-The heart does not get its oxygen and other nutrients from the blood flowing inside it.
-The heart gets its nutrients from the main heart arteries of the heart include the left coronary artery and right coronary artery.
+Just like other organs or muscles of the body, the heart muscle itself needs oxygen and nutrients to live and function properly.
+Surprisingly, it does not get much of its oxygen and other nutrients from the blood flowing inside it.
+In fact, it gets most of its nutrients from the main arteries which include the left coronary artery and right coronary artery.
 These arteries receive blood from the aorta.

 Certain foods can keep your heart healthy